mybb/docs.mybb.com/extend/browsing-downloading-from-extend.md

 - Report (where you can report a project)

-Under this buttons there is a tab with the following links:
+Under these buttons there is a tab with the following links:

 - Details (where you can see project details)